ksu-cs-textbooks/cis526/content/01-the-dom/06-dom-resource-loading.md

 Ensures the JQuery library is available before your code is run.

 {{% notice info %}}
-JavaScript is an extremely flexible langauge that has evolved over time.
+JavaScript is an extremely flexible language that has evolved over time.
 One side effect of this evolution is that there are often multiple ways to express the same idea.
 For example, listening for the `window`'s `'load'` event can be written many different ways:

 ```javascript
 // Using the onload property